khilang/khi/README.md

 data.

 Notes:
-- Macro application looks like this: `<macro>:arg1:arg2:...:argN`.
-Arguments are appended with a colon.
+- Command expressions look like this: `<cmd>:arg:arg:arg:arg`.
+Command arguments are appended with a colon.
-- Macros can also be expressed with tags.
-This is a macro with 1 argument: `<+macro>arg<-macro>`.
-- The `@` macro inserts a link.
+- The `@` command inserts a link.
 It takes two arguments: the first argument is the article to link to, and the second is the link label that will appear in the article.
-- The `title` macro takes no arguments and is substituted for the article title.
 - The root element is a dictionary.

 ```